shoaibb/jupyter-singularity/README.md

 # Singularity image for Conda and Jupyter

-This repo can be used to create a Singularity image for miniconda (with python 3.9) and jupyter.
-The image file can be used to run jupyter lab or notebook with some packages that are specified in the `requirements.txt` file.
+This repo can be used to create a Singularity image for miniconda (with python 3.9) and jupyter lab.
+The image file can be used to run jupyter lab with some packages that are specified in the `requirements.txt` file.
+The jupyter lab will write to /tmp location inside the container and it is suggested to bind a local dir to /tmp.
 The created image file will be approx. 900MB in size.

 ### Steps to build the image: